chatgpt4social/chatgpt4whatsapp/src/content/blog/advanced-guide.md

 While this tutorial focuses on WhatsApp, the ChatGPT extension can also be used with other platforms such as Facebook Messenger, Telegram, and Slack.
 To use ChatGPT with these platforms, you can follow similar installation and setup procedures as detailed in our beginner's guide.

 ### Troubleshooting Common Issues
-As you become more familiar with the ChatGPT for WhatsApp extension, you may encounter some issues or challenges.
+As you become more familiar with the ChatGPT For Social extension, you may encounter some issues or challenges.
 Here are some common problems and solutions:

 - AI not generating relevant responses: Reframe your prompt or adjust the response temperature
 - AI suggestions not appearing: Check your internet connection or extension settings